dogada/metajs/README.md

 compiler can understand) is called [logos](http://en.wikipedia.org/wiki/Logos).

 You can find more information about semantic code transformations, examples of symbolic and entitative MetaJS to JavaScipt transformations in the [metajs_semantic_code_transformations.pdf](http://metajs.coect.net/pdf/metajs_semantic_code_transformations.pdf).
+Please look also at the [high-level MetaJS language overview](http://metajs.coect.net/pdf/metajs_lisp.pdf).

 ### Seamless integration with Javascript